mardiros/pyshop/README.rst

 Pyshop is a private packaging repository for python.

-The aim is to split private projets in distinct private package and keep a setup.py clean and working, by declaring all dependancies, exactly as public package from PyPI.
+The aim is to split private projects in distinct private package and keep a setup.py clean and working, by declaring all dependancies, exactly as public package from PyPI.